-West Texas A&M University also offers a robust online program, which has been recognized multiple times by U.S. News and World Report and was ranked among 2018’s Top 10 Best Online Bachelor’s Degrees.
-The school offers undergraduate degrees in Business Administration, Criminal justice, General Studies and Health Sciences, all of which can be earned 100% online.
+West Texas A&M University also offers a robust online program, which has been recognized multiple times by U.S. News and World Report.
+The school offers undergraduate degrees in Computer Information Systems, Criminal Justice, General Studies, Health Sciences, Nursing and more, all of which can be earned 100% online.
 They also offer hybrid programs, which involve some on-campus requirements.
 Both formats are also available for graduate students.

 Scholarships and Financial Aid in Texas

 In order to receive financial aid to attend one of Texas’ colleges or universities, you should first complete the Free Application for Federal Student Aid (FAFSA).
 This will unlock the door to federal, state and private financial aid.